kasenetz/hbcd-docs/docs/datacuration/imaging.md

-# Assembly BIDS (Raw BIDS Data)
+# Raw BIDS Data

-The `assembly_bids/` folder includes raw MR, EEG, and motion data organized under subject/session-specific directories.
+The `raw/` folder includes raw MR, EEG, and motion data organized under subject/session-specific directories.
 In a large infant study, missing data is common, leading to variations in the number of folders and files available per subject and session.
 The HBCD acquisition spans multiple modalities, often collected at different times, with some acquisitions occurring on separate days even within the same modality.
 Participant-, session-, and scan-level data is captured by `participants.tsv`, `sessions.tsv`, and `scans.tsv` files respectively, each accompanied by JSON files with column descriptions and field definitions.

 ```
 root/